wilsonmar/wilsonmar.github.io/_posts/2021-06-05-azure-devops.md

    BTW <a target="_blank" href="https://docs.microsoft.com/en-us/azure/devops/demo-gen/build-your-own-template?view=azure-devops">you can build your own template</a>.

-1. Right-click on <a target="_blank" href="https://marketplace.visualstudio.com/items?itemName=keesschollaart.arm-outputs"><strong>ARM Outputs</strong> for a new browser tab to ARM Outputs extension page</a> <strong>for Visual Studio</strong> (licensed product not available on MacOS</strong>.
+1. Right-click on <a target="_blank" href="https://marketplace.visualstudio.com/items?itemName=keesschollaart.arm-outputs"><strong>ARM Outputs</strong> for a new browser tab to ARM Outputs extension page</a> <strong>for Visual Studio</strong> (licensed product not available on MacOS).
 Click the green "Get it free".

 1. Return to the Azure DevOps Demo browser page.

 1. Check the box about "third party" and click the blue "Create Project"

    * Project gend created
    * Required extensions are installed
    * 1 team(s) created
    * Board-Column, Swimlanes, Styles updated
    * Created Wiki
    * Build definition created
    <br /><br />

 1. When "Congratulations" appears, click the blue "Navigate to project".

-   Another tab is created with:
+   Notice another tab is created with counts of <a href="#WorkItems">work items</a> created and completed in Azure Boards:

    <img width="318" alt="az-devops-template-stats" src="https://user-images.githubusercontent.com/300046/123724356-6eea6780-d849-11eb-866b-555d90f56590.png">